This is my sensory deprivation tank experience. Are you ready to take a trip through interspace?

 His conception of the sensory deprivation tank was, clearly, a revolutionary idea.

 Sometimes I wake up in the middle of the night with an idea that I want to work out, so rather than disturb my wife, I float in the tank and work out the idea at great length and in fine detail.
 I am then able to put it down on paper or to dictate it in the morning.
 For a businessperson, a scientist, a professional of any sort, this is a boon: to be able to think, free of physical fatigue of the body.
 The method allows one to become free within a few minutes.

 ― John C. Lilly, The Deep Self: Consciousness Exploration in the Isolation Tank

 Now, that is awesome.

-But what is it about the floating tank that makes it so unique?
+But what is it about the sensory deprivation tank that makes it so unique?
 Why can’t you just lie down on the floor and expect the same results?

 Lilly coined the term “inperience”, as opposed to “experience”, to describe this difference.

 While the magnesium sulfate water mixture carries you, it still remains a liquid, and so the semi-gooey substance presses equally on all points of contact with your body.
 In all other moments in our waking life, we hold tension in some parts of our body, and this easily goes unnoticed.
-However, during a floating session, the water just gives in.
+However, during a sensory deprivation tank experience, the water just gives in.
 There is no physical tension that presses back.
 And in this context, any tension you hold is magnified to the fullest.

 You can not help but be aware of the places in your body where you already anticipated a reaction to an event, in the form of a ready-ness of your nervous system to respond.
 A kind of existential stance.